-- Parental engagement.

-- Weak language and communication skills.

-- Lack of confidence.

-- Emotional and behaviour difficulties.

-- Attendance and punctuality issues.

-There may also be complex family situations that prevent children from flourishing.
+- Poor language and communication skills. - Working below age related expectations due to gaps in knowledge - Emotional wellbeing and behaviour difficulties. - Low cultural capital which means they may lack opportunities to experience a range of different opportunities outside of school. - Attendance and punctuality issues. - There may also be complex family situations that prevent children from flourishing.
 These challenges are varied and there is no 'one size fits all' model.